multipletwigs/resumetry/README.md

 Welcome to Resumetry! 🎉🚀

 Resumetry is a groundbreaking hackathon project that aims to revolutionize the way hiring managers interact with candidates before interviews.
-With Resumetry, we believe in making the hiring process more efficient, engaging, and, of course, cute! 😊🌟
+With Resumetry, we believe in making the hiring process more efficient, and engaging! 😊🌟

 ## Table of Contents